redhat-best-practices-for-k8s/certsuite/README.md

 If `-f` is not specified, the tnf will run in 'diagnostic' mode.
 In this mode, no test case will run: it will only get information from the cluster (PUTs, CRDs, nodes info, etc...) to save it in the claim file.
 This can be used to make sure the configuration was properly set and the autodiscovery found the right pods/crds...

+Note that the tests specified under `-f` and `-s` options can apply to multiple unit tests.
+What tnf will do is to execute/skip the tests that starts with the names provided (e.g. if typing `operator`, it will match with all operator suite's unit test, but it will not match with unit tests that contains operator but don't start with operator).

 If `-k` is not specified, autodiscovery is performed.
 The autodiscovery first looks for paths in the `$KUBECONFIG` environment variable on the host system, and if the variable is not set or is empty, the default configuration stored in `$HOME/.kube/config` is checked.